Artist: Tom Hunter

-Commissioned by the Arts Council of Wales.
+Commissioned by the Serpentine Gallery.

 Jonathan Jones, The Guardian